A-Momin/noteshub/nts/notes_aws.md

     -   `Security`: Internet Gateways do not perform any security functions on their own.
 Security is primarily managed using AWS security groups and network access control lists (NACLs) associated with the instances and subnets within the VPC.
     -   `Billing`: While there is no charge for creating an Internet Gateway, you are billed for data transfer out of your VPC to the internet based on the volume of data transferred.

--   **NAT Gateway**: An AWS NAT Gateway (Network Address Translation Gateway) is a managed AWS service that enables instances within private subnets of a Virtual Private Cloud (VPC) to initiate outbound traffic to the internet while preventing inbound traffic from reaching those instances.
+-   **NAT Gateway**: An AWS NAT Gateway (Network Address Translation Gateway) is a managed AWS service that enables instances within private subnets of a VPC (Virtual Private Cloud) to initiate outbound traffic to the internet while preventing inbound traffic from reaching those instances.
 Here are the key aspects of AWS NAT Gateway:

     -   `Outbound Internet Access`: NAT Gateway allows instances in private subnets to access the internet for software updates, patching, or downloading dependencies.
 It achieves this by performing network address translation (NAT), replacing the private IP addresses of the instances with its own public IP address when communicating with external hosts on the internet.
     -   `Private Subnets`: NAT Gateway is typically deployed in a public subnet within the VPC, allowing instances in private subnets to route their outbound traffic through it.
 Private subnets do not have direct internet connectivity and rely on NAT Gateway to access the internet.